 On this day in music history: November 17, 1986 – “Infected”, the second album by The The is released.
 Produced by Warne Livesey, Matt Johnson, Roli Mosimann and Gary Langan, it is recorded at The Garden Studios in London from Early 1985 – Mid 1986.
 Following the critically acclaimed major label debut “Soul Mining” released in 1983, musician Matt Johnson the mastermind behind The The spends the next two and a half years writing and conceiving the follow up.
 The subject matter of the songs cover a number of topics and concerns including world politics (specifically the US military involvement in the Middle East), the social class status of Great Britain and interpersonal relationships.
 Matt Johnson co-produces the album with Warne Livesey best known for his work with Midnight Oil, along with Swiss born musician Roli Mosimann (That Petrol Emotion, New Order, Skinny Puppy) and recording engineer Gary Langan (Yes, Frankie Goes To Hollywood, ABC).
 Johnson is supported by a large group of established studio musicians and friends including Dan K. Brown (The Fixx) (bass), Guy Barker (trumpet), Bashiri Johnson (percussion), Steve Brown (bass), Judd Lander (harmonica), Tessa Niles (background vocals), Neneh Cherry (vocals), and Anne Dudley (The Art of Noise) (arranger).
 During the production of the album, Johnson and his manager Some Bizarre Records founder Stevo Pearce talk The The’s label into advancing them nearly $700,000 to film a series of music videos as a visual accompaniment to the album.
 Much to their surprise, the label gives them the money.
 The already ambitious project is kicked up another notch when Matt Johnson works with cutting edge and visionary directors including Peter “Sleazy” Christopherson, Mark Romanek, and Tim Pope on the visuals.
 The clip for the title track “Infected” along with “Mercy Beat” are filmed on location in the Peruvian jungle of Iquitos in South America.
 The video for the title song is inspired by German director Werner Herzog’s surreal film “Fitzcarraldo”.
 The finished product is released as a long form video companion piece to the full length LP.
 The album is well received by fans and critics alike, becoming The The’s best selling album (selling more than a million copies worldwide), and is regarded as a Post Punk/Modern Rock classic.
 It spins off four singles in the UK including “Slow Train To Dawn” (#64 UK), “Heartland” (#29 UK), and “Sweet Bird Of Truth” (#88 UK).
 “Infected” peaks at number fourteen on the UK album chart, certified Gold in the UK by the BPI, peaking at number eighty nine on the Billboard Top 200.

 On this day in music history: October 8, 1980 – “Remain In Light”, the fourth album by Talking Heads is released.
 Produced by Brian Eno, it is recorded at Compass Point Studios in The Bahamas and Sigma Sound Studios in New York City from July – August 1980.
 The bands third and final collaboration with producer Brian Eno, many of the albums songs are inspired by experiments with African polyrhythms and recording the basic tracks in pieces then looping and editing the final results.
 Talking Heads also bring in outside musicians such as King Crimson guitarist Adrian Belew and singer Nona Hendryx.
 The final product is a genre defying and innovative work that receives great praise from fans and critics alike.
 The albums distinctive cover artwork, features photos of the four band members with red computer rendered masks obscuring their faces (except for their eyes, noses, and mouths).
 The design is created by drummer Chris Frantz and bassist Tina Weymouth in cooperation with Walter Bender from MIT (Massachusetts Institute Of Technology).
 The process involved in creating the computer generated rendering, proves to be very arduous and time consuming, due to the limited amount of computer memory available.
 It spins off two singles including the classic “Once In A Lifetime” (#103 Pop).
 In 2006, the album is remastered and reissued with four unfinished outtakes from the original recording sessions in 2006.
 The same year, it is also reissued as a 180 gram vinyl LP by Rhino Records.
+In November of 2018, the album is reissued as a limited edition pressing (5,500 copies), on red vinyl for Black Friday Record Store Day.
 “Remain In Light” peaks at number nineteen on the Billboard Top 200, and is certified Gold in the US by the RIAA.